-Your mission will generate momentum.
+Your purpose will generate momentum.
 You will take small steps forward and one backward.
 You’re not on the same path as before and the terrain will look unfamiliar.

-But that mission, if you concentrate on it and adhere to its calling, will lead you in the right direction.
+But that purpose, if you concentrate on it and adhere to its calling, will lead you in the right direction.
 Always.

 If you’re hesitant in making choices, ask yourself if it aligns with your vision.
 And each time you stumble, know that it’s easier to get back up again when you tend to yourself with compassion and forgiveness.

 Place your health and your mission first.
-And be open to receiving life’s rewards.
+And be open to healing your trauma and receive life’s rewards.

 Ride Your Wheel of Life

-Whatever your case, and whatever time you have left, know that you possess the strength to make every moment unique.
+Whatever your situation, know that you possess the strength to make every moment unique.
 Focus on your willpower, which is one of the few certainties right now.

 Plan for the future, even when there might not be one.
 Hope will generate far more energy and strength than you currently know.
 Design a tomorrow that holds meaning for you, your loved ones, even posterity.

-As you cultivate expectations, you also remember to focus on the present moment, appreciating every nuance.
+You also remember to focus on the present moment, appreciating every nuance.
 It doesn’t matter if you can’t leave your hospital bed or your room: laugh and rejoice with loved ones that you’re still here — this is the glory of life.
 Experience it now in the little things and feel grateful for each day.